 Waypoints are stored positions that allow you to mark areas of interest or navigation points.
-Your 700 SeriesTM Fishing System can store up to 750 waypoints when you have purchased and connected a GPS receiver.
+Your 700 Series[TM] Fishing System can store up to 750 waypoints.

 Routes link two or more waypoints together to create a path for navigation, and are used in trip planning.
 You can link individual waypoints together by using the GOTO key.
 A route represents your intended navigation and shows the shortest path from each waypoint to the next.
 As you travel a route, staying on the route line is the most efficient way to get to your destination, although you should always look out for obstacles not shown on the chart.
 Your 700 SeriesTM Fishing System can store up to 50 routes that can each contain up to 50 waypoints.